+Property ID: 3

+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

-Property ID: Property Type: Length: Get Property: Set Property: Default Value: Description: 0x03 Byte 1 byte Yes Yes 2 (Withdrawal) This value is a byte that represents the devices magnetic stripe read direction.
+Default Value: 2 (Withdrawal)

+Description: This value is a byte that represents the devices magnetic stripe read direction.
 The device will generate a USB HID Input Report when a card is swiped in the direction indicated by this property.
 The value can be set to 1 for insert, 2 for withdrawal or 3 for both directions.
 If this property is set to 3 (both) then it is strongly recommended that the devices POLLING INTERVAL property is set to 2ms or less and that the devices MAX PACKET SIZE is set to 32 bytes or more so that the device can keep up with the speed of swiping in both directions.
 If this is not done then if a card is withdrawn quickly after inserting the card, the withdrawal may have a read error because the read will not start until the device is finished sending the USB HID Input Report to the host for the Insert read.
 This property is stored in non-volatile EEPROM memory so it will not change when the unit is power cycled.
 When this property is changed, the unit must be power cycled to have these changes take effect.
 If a value other than the default value is desired, it can be set by the factory upon request.
+Note that this reader reads better when a card is removed from it than when a card is inserted into it.